floriandejonckheere/utu-thesis/README.md

 This repository contains my research thesis for the Master of Science (Technology) in Information and Communication Technology: Software Engineering at the University of Turku.

-The documents are typeset using the (Typst)[https://typst.app/home] typesetting language.
+The documents are typeset using the [Typst](https://typst.app/home) typesetting language.

 # Usage

 ```
+# Enter the directory
+cd thesis

-# Build all documents
+# Build document
 make

-# Build the documents in a specific directory
-make proposal

 # Remove intermediary generated files
 make clean